hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

 a manner similar to gas in Ethereum).
 It is therefore not yet suitable for deployment of code by potentially malicious actors.
 This will be addressed in a future RFC.

+The interpreter used by Sabre, Wasmi, does not currently offer a way to halt the execution of a function.
+However, it would be relatively simple to add an option to the module constructor that would specify an upper limit for the number of intructions that can be executed.